 - A. Comply with current governing codes, ordinances and regulations of the Authority or Authorities Having Jurisdiction over any part of the work and secure all necessary permits.
 Comply with the regulations and requirements of the Owner's insurance underwriter. - B. Where codes or standards are referenced, the applicable portions apply. - C. Drawings, specifications, codes and standards are minimum requirements.
 Where requirements differ, apply the more stringent. - D. Should any change in drawings or specifications be required to comply with governing regulations, notify the Architect prior to submitting bid. - E. Execute work in strict accordance with the best practices of the trades in a thorough, substantial, skillful and well-executed manner by competent workers.
 Provide a competent, experienced full-time Superintendent who is authorized to make decisions on behalf of the Contractor. - F. The Architect or Architect's Representative may conduct unannounced field reviews of any work completed or in progress during the Contractor's working hours.
-A report will be issued to the Contractor if the field review of the plumbing systems construction has revealed elements of the work, which are inconsistent with the Contract Documents.
+A report will be issued to the Contractor if the field review of the mechanical, plumbing and fire protection systems construction has revealed elements of the work, which are inconsistent with the Contract Documents.
 All items in the report shall be addressed in writing by the Contractor within two (2) weeks and corrections in the field shall be made as directed.

-1.05 ABBREVIATIONS AND DEFINITIONS
+1.05 STANDARDS ORGANIZATIONS ABBREVIATIONS AND DEFINITIONS

+A. Abbreviations:

-- A. Abbreviations: - 1.
-AABC American Association of Balancing Contractors - 2.
-ABMA American Boiler Manufacturers Association - 3.
-AFBMA Anti-Friction Bearing Manufacturers Association - 4.
-AGA American Gas Association - 5.
-ANSI American National Standards Institute - 6.
-ASA Acoustical Society of America - 7.
-ASHRAE American Society of Heating, Refrigeration, and Air Conditioning Engineers - 8.
-ASME American Society of Mechanical Engineers - 9.
-ASTM American Society for Testing and Materials - 10.
-AWWA American Water Works Association - 11.
-EPA Environmental Protection Agency - 12.
-FM Factory Mutual - 13.
-IEEE Institute of Electrical and Electronic Engineers - 14.
-NEBB National Environmental Balancing Bureau - 15.
-NEMA National Electrical Manufacturers Association - 16.
-NFPA National Fire Protection Association - 17.
-OSHA Occupational Safety and Health Administration - 18.
-OSHPD Office of Statewide Health Planning and Development (California Health and Human Services Agency) - 19.
-SAE Society of Automotive Engineers - 20.
-UL Underwriters Laboratories Inc. - 21.
-ULC Underwriters Laboratories of Canada - B. Definitions: - 1.
-Where it is stated in the specifications to submit to Architect or Engineer for review, refer to Architectural General and Special Conditions for proper procedures. - 2.
+1. AABC Associated Air Balance Council 2.
+ABMA American Bearing Manufacturers Association 3.
+4. ADC AGA Air Diffusion Council American Gas Association 5.
+AHRI Air Conditioning and Refrigeration Institute 6.
+7 AMCA Air Movement and Control Association 7. o ANSI API American National Standards Institute American Petroleum Institute 8.
+9. ASA Acoustical Society of America 10.
+ASCE American Society of Civil Engineers 11.
+ASHRAE American Society of Heating, Refrigeration, and Air Conditioning Engineers 12.
+ASME American Society of Mechanical Engineers 13.
+ASTM American Society for Testing and Materials 14.
+AWWA American Water Works Association 15.
+BSI British Standards Institution 16.
+CTI Cooling Tower Institute 17.
+EPA Environmental Protection Agency 18.
+ETL ETL SEMKO (formerly Edison Testing Laboratory) 19.
+FM Factory Mutual 20.
+IEEE Institute of Electrical and Electronic Engineers 21.
+ISO International Organization for Standardization 22.
+MSS Manufacturers Standardization Society 23.
+NAAMM National Association of Architectural Metal Manufacturers 24.
+NEBB National Environmental Balancing Bureau 25.
+NEMA National Electrical Manufacturers Association 26.
+NFPA National Fire Protection Association 27.
+NIOSH National Institute for Occupational Safety and Health 28.
+NSF National Sanitation Foundation 29.
+OSHA Occupational Safety and Health Administration 30.
+OSHPD Office of Statewide Health Planning and Development (California Health and Human Services Agency) 31.
+SAE Society of Automotive Engineers 32.
+SMACNA Sheet Metal and Air Conditioning Contractors National Association 33.
+UL Underwriters Laboratories Inc. 34.
+ULC Underwriters Laboratories of Canada

+B. Definitions:

+1. Where it is stated in the specifications to submit to Architect or Engineer for

+- review, refer to Architectural General and Special Conditions for proper procedures. - 2.
 "PROVIDE" means to "Furnish" and "Install". - 3.
 "INSTALL" means to join, unite, fasten, link, attach, set up or otherwise connect together before testing and turning over to Owner, complete and ready for regular operation. - 4.
 "FURNISH" means to supply all materials, labor, equipment, testing apparatus, controls, tests, accessories and all other items customarily required for the proper and complete application. - 5.
 "AS DIRECTED" means as directed by the Architect, or the Architect's Representative. - 6.
 "CONCEALED" means embedded in masonry or other construction, installed behind wall furring or within double partitions, or installed within hung ceilings. - 7.
 "SUBMIT" means submit to the Architect for review.